- Written by Dr.Mehmet Demircioglu

 Not every runny nose is an infection.
 Seasonal allergy, dry air, mild sinus irritation, or a known noninfectious trigger can look like a cold from the outside.
 Stable sneezing or clear nasal symptoms without fever, chest symptoms, body aches, worsening fatigue, or a positive viral test may be judged differently from flu or an active respiratory infection.

-I still need to know.
-Allergy tablets, nasal sprays, decongestants, asthma inhalers, and recent antibiotics can change the medication discussion even when you do not feel truly sick.
+Allergy tablets, nasal sprays, decongestants, asthma inhalers, and recent antibiotics still need to be disclosed, even when you do not feel truly sick.
 Wheezing or asthma symptoms belong in the same review before surgery as asthma and hair transplant planning.

-The useful distinction is stable and explained versus new and moving.
+Stable and explained symptoms are different from symptoms that are new and moving.
 A familiar mild hay fever pattern every spring is different from a new fever, deep cough, and chest tightness two days before surgery.

 Fever or flu can delay a hair transplant